 Record every stalking instance, including the date, time, details and witnesses, if any.
 Keep everything the stalker sends; try to record phone messages.

 Criminal Harassment is against the law.
 You have the right to be safe.
-If charges are laid, the case will be heard in court and the stalker may be found guilty.
+If charges are laid, the case will be heard in court and the

 Cyber Stalking